jewelsofthought/neshama/site/posts/tol/tol_cards.md

 ## Hero

 Although the average man is constantly regaled with tales of the hero who overcomes the evil empire, or impossible odds &mdash; there is literally no real event of that nature that has occurred because of one man alone.
 No man ever became emperor because of his merit or because of his power alone.
-Any cataclysmic social event was always carried out by a groud of dedicated men and women who were, im most cases, willing to die for what they were fighting for, and/or for what they believed in.
+Any cataclysmic social event was always carried out by a ground of dedicated men and women who were, im most cases, willing to die for what they were fighting for, and/or for what they believed in.

 It is easy to forget the complexity of our existence, preferring to focus on one face, whether good or evil, with which identify with. between for and against, in simplistic, binary sense - "You're either with me, or you against me.